sim-intel/sim-intel.github.io/_posts/2025-12-26-meta-quest-3-teleop-body-tracking.md

 ### The Challenge

 Out of the box, IsaacLab doesn't have full support for Meta Quest 3 body tracking via ALVR/SteamVR.
-The IsaacLab some tweaks to properly read the body tracking data streaming from ALVR.
+IsaacLab needs some tweaks to properly read the body tracking data streaming from ALVR.

 ### The Solution: OSC-Based Body Tracking

-We've created a patch for IsaacLab that enables body tracking support using an OSC (Open Sound Control) receiver approach.
+We made some changes to IsaacLab that enables body tracking support using an OSC (Open Sound Control) receiver approach.
 Rather than relying solely on OpenXR extensions (which can be inconsistent across platforms), this solution receives body tracking data via UDP on port 9000.
+We've made this changes available as a patch directly on top of IsaacLab.

 **Patch available here**: [IsaacLab Body Tracking Patch](https://gist.github.com/miguelalonsojr/d0e6d25e91eed9575bd7a05543ed9125)